upmaru/memovee-tama/tmdb-movie-browsing/querying.md

     ```

 ## User query requires text based vector search OR doesn't match any of the above examples.
 This is a 'catch all' strategy
 - **User Query:** "Can you find me movies based on a true story."
 OR "I want movies that inspire me."
-OR "Find me movies that are biopics".
+OR "Find me movies that are biopics" OR "Can you show me movies that take place in someone's mind?".
   - Step 1: Use the `search-index_text-based-vector-search` to do a text based vector search for movies that closest match the user's query.
     ```json
     {